How to keep your child at a healthy weight

 6. It’s not just about food

 As well as watching how you eat, instilling an active lifestyle helps keep the weight from creeping on.
-Rather than lolling on the sofa, gather children up for a trip to the park – or try one of our 6 activities to get the family off the sofa.
+Rather than lolling on the sofa, gather children up for a trip to the park.